 Post-Doc in Machine Learning/Computer Vision/Language Processing applied to Sign Language Analysis

 Applications are sought for a post-doctoral position as part of a project on automatic sign language analysis and recognition.
 The post-doc will work primarily with TTI-Chicago (TTIC) faculty Greg Shakhnarovich and Karen Livescu.
 The work is part of a broad interdisciplinary project including both recognition and linguistics of American Sign Language (ASL), in collaboration with U. Chicago linguistics faculty Diane Brentari and Jason Riggle.
 The post-doc will also have opportunities to collaborate with other TTIC and the University of Chicago researchers as relevant, and should be able to interact with colleagues in a broad range of disciplines.

 The post-doc will be based at TTI-Chicago, a computer science graduate institute located on the University of Chicago campus, with vibrant research groups in machine learning, computer vision, and speech and language processing.
-The position is for 2 years, contingent on annual reappointment.
+The position is for 1-2 years.

 Advising and teaching opportunities are likely to be available if desired, but this is not a requirement of the position.

 Applicants are expected to have strong qualifications in machine learning or related fields, and ideally also computer vision and/or speech and language processing.
 Applicants should have a PhD or expected PhD (by the end of 2014) in computer science, electrical engineering, statistics, or a related field.

-The target start date is Fall 2014, with some flexibility.
+The start date is flexible.
 Compensation includes a competitive salary and benefits plan.
 There are no citizenship requirements for the post-doc.
 The position will remain open until filled.